git-taufiq/NorciaMultiFault/README.md

 https://mybinder.org/v2/gh/git-taufiq/Norcia_MultiFault/HEAD

-# Constraining the multi-fault rupture dynamics of the Mw 6.5 Norcia earthquake, Italy

-This repository contains all scripts needed to reproduce the 2016 Norcia earthquake using SeisSol (https://github.com/SeisSol/SeisSol) presented in 'Constraining the multi-fault rupture dynamics of the Mw 6.5 Norcia earthquake, Italy' by Tinti et. al. (2021, in preparation).
+This repository contains files needed to prepare input for dynamic models and reproduce reproduce main figures of the 2016 Norcia earthquake model using SeisSol (https://github.com/SeisSol/SeisSol) presented in 'Constraining the multi-fault rupture dynamics of the Mw 6.5 Norcia earthquake, Italy' by Tinti et. al. (2021, in preparation).